 Step 2 – Batch Preparation

 Once the raw materials have been selected, they must be properly prepared for use in the furnace.
-This involves weighing out specific amounts of each ingredient and then mixing them until a homogeneous material is achieved.
+This involves weighing out specific amounts of each ingredient and then mixing them to form a homogeneous batch.
 During this stage, impurities are often filtered out to ensure that only high-quality glass is produced.

 Step 3 – Melting and Refining